-Maybe you’re a girl in high school, who’s really interested in technology.
+Maybe you’re in high school, who’s really interested in technology.
 Or perhaps you’re working in IT and want to learn more about how to diversify the workforce.
-Or, maybe you’re an educator and want to know how you can encourage more girls to pursue IT.
+Or, maybe you’re an educator and want to know how you can encourage a more diverse student base to pursue IT.

 Sound like you?
 Then, the Summit was made just for you.

 CodeCrush is excited to invite you to our annual Summer Summit.
 We’re bringing together the energetic community that is fighting to diversify the IT workforce, and celebrate each other.
 We’re bringing in national speakers, local heros and a big community of people who all are working towards making technology.

 Are you a student in high school or an educator?
 Then, CodeCrush is free!
 All others, we're just asking for $55 registration fee.

 If you're a high school student registering, please register as a "child."

 If you're an adult register, please use the "adult" option.

 Are you a business/community member interested in sponsorship and securing a full or half table?
 Check out your options.

 We're celebrating the amazing community that supports diversity in IT.
 Whether you're a past applicant or participant of CodeCrush, an educator, a high schooler interested in IT, or a business or individual supporting our efforts - we'd love to see you there!

 •Be able to provide their own reliable transportation to Summit location.